plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We had our first traffic spike by getting more than 2,500 visitors in one day.
 It was thanks to the "[You probably don't need a single-page application](https://plausible.io/blog/you-probably-dont-need-a-single-page-app)" blog post making it to the front page of Hacker News.

-The post was not strictly related to our product and niche, so the long-term benefits were not that great, but it was still lovely to get a spike in traffic.
+The post was not strictly related to our product and niche, so the immediate benefits were not that obvious, but it was still lovely to get a spike in traffic.
 This was our first venture into content marketing and going "viral".

-We're bootstrapped without any advertising budget, so trying to get heard by writing blog posts was the obvious way to go.
+We're bootstrapped without any advertising budget, so trying to get heard by writing blog posts was the way to go.
 With content marketing, we get the word out to more people, increase brand awareness, and get links and social media mentions, which eventually results in higher rankings in search results.

 Content marketing and Hacker News are essential to our growth even to this day.
-Most people who hear about Plausible hear about us thanks to some of our published content and personal recommendations through social media and niche communities.
+Most people who hear about Plausible hear about us thanks to some of our blog posts and personal recommendations through social media and niche communities.

 ### September: Embracing the open source world ($178 MRR)